amityadav1408/baap-menu-service-main/README.md

 bapp-menu-service is a springboot service(docker container) ,is connecting to redis(docker container)

-This service connects to redis to add and retrive the menu item,.
+This service connects to redis to add and retrive the menu item.
 Redis is used as both database and caching.

+* View Swagger documentation at [http://localhost:8085/swagger-ui/index.html](http://localhost:8085/swagger-ui/index.html)

 ## steps to follow to run standalone
 ###add these properties in  application.properties </br>